Empyria: History

-The band continued to play occasional shows with bands such as Sabaton, Firewind, Warrel Dane, and Nickleback.
+The band continued to play occasional shows with bands such as Sabaton, Firewind, Warrel Dane, and Nickelback.

 Empyria released a new digital single, "Beyond The Doors", and B-side "Green Manalishi", on March 28, 2014.
 It was the first release featuring all current Empyria members.

-They released Divided EP on July 16, 2019 on Scrape Records.
+They released Divided EP on July 16, 2019, on Scrape Records.
 The seven track EP contained two new tracks plus a couple of classic band songs, with all current Empyria members.
 Two bonus tracks were also included - "Beyond The Doors" and their cover of Fleetwood Mac's "The Green Manalishi".

 Empyria appears on Scrape Records The Label Vol. II limited edition vinyl compilation album & CD, released on May 29, 2020.